cbergmeir/cc2425/session4/README.md

 Docker Compose is a Docker tool used to define and run multi-container applications.
 With Compose, you use a YAML file to configure your application’s services and create all the app’s services from that configuration.

-Think of docker-compose as an automated multi-container workflow.
+Think of Docker Compose as an automated multi-container workflow.
 Compose is an excellent tool for development, testing, CI workflows, and staging environments.
 According to the Docker documentation, the most popular features of Docker Compose are:

 - Multiple isolated environments on a single host
 - Preserve volume data when containers are created